Anheurystics/Wyatt/docs/TUTORIAL.md

     }
 }(vec4 FinalPosition, vec3 Color)
 ```
 Members of the shader declared this way are called `uniforms`-- unlike attributes, they retain their value for each vertex/fragment unless specified by the user.
-They can be thought of as a shader's global variables, and can be set just like a shader's regular members.
+They can be thought of as a shader's global variables, and can be modified and accessed as if they were the shader's members.
 ```js
 func loop() {
     // Update the model matrix, rotation it by 0.01 radians each frame